webdesignsanfrancisco/webdesignsanfrancisco.github.io/service/seo.md

 ---
 layout: blank
 title: SEO Freelancer
 permalink: /service/seo
 ---

 ## What is an SEO audit?
-Get to know the benefits of audit and the effect of this service
+Get to know the benefits of an SEO audit and the effect of this service.
+As an SEO freelancer for San Francisco I offer a variety of services.

 SEO audit is an analysis of a website in terms of relevant factors that influence visibility of the website and its position in search engines.